aliabu-yahia/class101/README.md

 growth mindset |embraces |persists fixed mindset |avoids |loses focus

+this some way to keep yourself in a growth mindset

+1. try to solve the prblem in another time
+2. do not giveup from the first try
+3. ask someone who has the same probem
+4. the internet is very useful thing to sove problem

 for some info visit [growth mindset](https://www.atlassian.com/blog/inside-atlassian/growth-mindset)
-:sweat_smile:

-good day